isomerpages/mas-moneysense/_buy-now-pay-later/3 Traps to avoid when you go shopping.md

 #### The bottomline

 Knowing how retailers go all out to persuade you to part with more money is bagging a deal in itself.
 After all, that money you did not spend because you saw through their tricks can be put to better use, such as saving or investing.

-It is easier to curb an itch to turn to retail therapy when you have clear financial goals (read more about how to set goals for yourself [here](https://www.moneysense.gov.sg/articles/2020/6/setting-financial-goals), and try our tool for reaching for your own financial goals [here](https://www.mymoneysense.gov.sg/).